aletell/trainset/README.md

 ## Funding Support

 The development of TRAINSET was funded by the [NIH Clean Cooking Implementation Science Network](https://www.fic.nih.gov/About/Staff/Policy-Planning-Evaluation/Pages/clean-cooking-implementation-science-network.aspx) with funding from the [NIH Common Fund for Global Health](https://commonfund.nih.gov/globalhealth).
 The development team and cookstove community are grateful for this support.

+## Python Version

+The repository now includes a Python version of the graphical tool for labeling time series data.
+The main functionality is implemented in Python using Flask for the web interface.

+## CSV File Format

+The CSV file should have four comma-delimited columns with the header: `series, timestamp, value, label`.
+The `series` column should contain unique names for the time series.
+The `timestamp` column should contain timestamps in ISO8601 format.
+The `value` column should contain numeric scalar values.
+The `label` column should contain integer representations of booleans or other valid labels.
+The CSV data should be correctly formatted before processing it further.

+## Hotkeys and Keyboard Shortcuts

+The application supports the following hotkeys and keyboard shortcuts:

+* Click a point to toggle it as labeled
+* Click & Drag over a selection of points to label them
+* SHIFT + Click & Drag over a selection of points to unlabel them
+* → or ← : pan
+* SHIFT + → or ← : fast pan
+* ↑ or ↓: zoom
+* Click & Drag the bottom context bar to adjust focus region